-The Zip will easily illuminate a tent.
+The Black Diamond Zip will easily illuminate a tent.
 Its lantern function shines at 150 lumens, which is bright for its size.
 It comes with an opaque light cover over the 5 LEDs to soften the light a bit.
-It has a nice uniform light quality as well, unlike some of the other lanterns in this review, such as the MPOWERD Luci Outdoor 2.0.
+It has a nice uniform light quality as well, unlike some of the other lanterns in this review.
 We also used it indoors in a couple of different common living spaces and found that it was adequate (not great) for a room as large as 8'x12'.
 We also took it out during a mock nighttime roadside repair and found that it did an excellent job of lighting up under the hood.

-Our testing also showed that this light chews through batteries, especially on lantern mode.
+On the downside, our testing showed that this light chews through batteries, especially on lantern mode.
 At 15 hours on low, we got modestly more burn time from the lantern than the advertised 12, but even so, considering the number of batteries it requires, and lack of alternative charging options, it isn't the most sustainable option of the lights we tested.

 Ease of Use

 This light comes with just a single button, making it easy to operate.
 Press once to turn it on and twice in quick succession to switch between lantern and flashlight modes.
 Either light source can also be dimmed or brightened by holding down the button.
 We like that the button is textured as well, which makes it easy to locate if you have to pick up and turn on the light in the middle of the night.

 The Zip runs on four AAA batteries which are easy to install and replace by flicking out the lever of the battery compartment on the flashlight end of the light.